oscarotero/psr7-middlewares/README.md

     Middleware::MethodOverride()
         ->get(['HEAD', 'CONNECT', 'TRACE', 'OPTIONS']), //(optional) to customize the allowed GET overrided methods ->post(['PATCH', 'PUT', 'DELETE', 'COPY', 'LOCK', 'UNLOCK']), //(optional) to customize the allowed POST overrided methods
-]);
+        ->parameter('method-override') //(optional) to use a parsed body and uri query parameter in addition to the header ->parameter('method-override', false) //(optional) to use only the parsed body (but not the uri query) ]);
 ```